 Additionally, the water surface elevation of the 35% exceedence flow shall be marked on the gravel bar and indicated on the cross section survey data.
-Reference the "Monitoring Cross-Sections" portion of Appendix C (attached) for more detail.

 To aid compliance with these setbacks, the area of extraction shall be clearly flagged, painted, or staked.
 Excavated material shall be skimmed off the surface.
-Other methods of excavation, such as trenching, may be approved by the Corps, however, these alternative designs will be discussed with other resource agencies (e.g., NMFS, CDFW) and CHERT prior to submitting the extraction plans in the spring.
+Other methods of excavation, such as trenching, may be approved by the Corps, however, these alternative designs will be discussed with other resource agencies (e.g., NMFS, CDFG) and CHERT prior to submitting the extraction plans in the spring.